Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Use the left and right arrows to change the number base.
 Use the up and down arrows to navigate through all number patterns combinations.
+You might have to zoom in if you are on a small display, or cell phone to use it.

   <br /><br />